nano-byte/common/doc/backports.md

 ## Platform attributes

-The following types were introduced in .NET 5.0 and are backported to .NET Framework and .NET Standard:
+The following types were introduced in .NET 5.0 and are backported to .NET Framework:

 - <xref:System.Runtime.Versioning.OSPlatformAttribute>
 - <xref:System.Runtime.Versioning.TargetPlatformAttribute>
 - <xref:System.Runtime.Versioning.SupportedOSPlatformAttribute>
 - <xref:System.Runtime.Versioning.UnsupportedOSPlatformAttribute>

-The following types were introduced in .NET 6.0 and are backported to .NET Framework and .NET Standard:
+The following types were introduced in .NET 6.0 and are backported to .NET Framework:

 - <xref:System.Runtime.Versioning.SupportedOSPlatformGuardAttribute>
 - <xref:System.Runtime.Versioning.UnsupportedOSPlatformGuardAttribute>